ADORSYS-GIS/wazuh-suricata/README.md

 ## Continuous Integration

 The project uses GitHub Actions for CI.
-The workflow is defined in `.github/workflows/test.yaml` and includes:
+The workflow is defined in `.github/workflows/release.yaml` and includes:

 - Running tests on `ubuntu-latest` and `macos-latest`.
-- Installing dependencies and running Bats tests.
+- Running Bats tests that assert the `/opt/wazuh/suricata` layout.

 ## Troubleshooting